Nightwolff/git-essential-training-5988161/gitCommitExtDemo.md

 Adding some text here to work with the extended commit message.
+This change will conflict with prior changes to the remote repo.